GearHack

 • Odyssey 3217-0006 SAE Terminal Conversion Kit (Convert M6 Bolt Terminals to SAE 3/8" Receptacle Terminals)

-You can source the terminal conversion kit in the "Related Links" below.
-You only need one set of these terminals for each car, because they can be re-used on each replacement battery.
+You can source these parts in the "Related Links" below.
+You only need one set of these parts for each car, because they can be re-used on each replacement battery.

-This conversion is good if your existing battery cables doesn't reach.
+The golf cart cables conversion is good if your existing battery cables don't reach.
 And it allows you to orient the battery the way you like.
 But after driving with it for a few days, it occurred to me that having moving parts (golf cables wiggling) may not be a good thing in the long term.

 The UB12180 battery comes with screws and nuts.
 You can use them to fasten the L-brackets to the battery.
 The photo below shows the L-brackets mounted onto the battery.